csula-students/beautiful-data-project-dream/syllabus.md

 ## Academic Integrity

 Cheating will not be tolerated.
-All parties involved will receive a grade of **F for the course** and be reported to the Computer Science Department.
+Once adjudicated, all involved parties will receive a grade of **F for the course** and be reported to the Computer Science Department.

-To be clear, let us define cheating:
+### Definition of Cheating

+In our view, cheating is a disease in academia that undermines the value of a quality education.
+What's worse, it is a selfish act that is ultimately injurious to the individual and the collective.

+For this, let us obviate any ambiguity with a commonly accepted definition of cheating:

-> Cheating is taking and receiving unauthorized assistance on an assignment, exam, or project.
-Which is essentially claiming that work that belongs to someone else to be your own; or giving the solution to someone else.
+> Cheating is claiming someone else's work to be your own.
+Cheating is not just receiving unauthorized assistance on an assignment, exam, or project but also providing the solution to others.

+Note that we do not discourage discussion and collaboration.
+However, we are very adamant that you utilize the class's discussion board and office hours for this purpose.

+### Determination of a Cheating Incident

 Over the years, we have developed a number of strategies and techniques to identify cheating.
 The biggest tell-tail sign of cheating is not understanding your solution and/or source code.
 Second, we have automated tools for source code analysis.
 To this extent, simply reformatting source code or renaming variables is pointless.

+### Adjudication Process

+We will inform all involved parties **in writing** of our observation, along with evidence and our intention to administer the appropriate penalty.
+For this course, the only available penalty is an F as the final grade.

+Each student then will have 1 week to respond individually and **in writing** with his or her side of the story.

+> Note that an apology, recognition of mistake, and/or promise to never do it again are not considered and will most definitely result in a change in the verdict.
+A non-response is considered an acceptance of responsibility.

+We seek out a opinion from a non-interested third party reviewer, most likely another instructor.
+This request for review be anonymized and will include:

+* Course syllabus
+* Accusation
+* Supporting Evidence
+* Student's response

+The only question that we will present to the third party reviewer will be `did cheating take place?`  We will be very clear that we are not interested in gradation, severity, or level of cheating nor are we interested intent or rationale.

+While we will listen to your plight and drama, once decided we will not change the outcome.
+You can, however, be assured that we will treat students with dignity and respect throughout the process.

-> The bottomline: don't cheat, if you are caught cheating,  all parties involved would simply get an F for course.
+> The bottomline: don't cheat, if you cheat, you would simply get an F for course.
 This is not negotiable.
 So please do the proper risk reward analysis.

-Please note that we do not discourage discussion and collaboration.
-However, we are very adamant that you utilize the class's discussion board and office hours for this purpose.
+Finally, we will inform all involved of our final decision.
+By definition, a final decision is **final**.

 ## ADA statement